elunna/nerfhack-changelog/README.md

 * Give Baalzebub some combat buffs (xnh).
 * Master Kaen and the Grand Master receive the same intrinsics that high level monks have.
 * Dispater drops a deck of fate.

+#### Warping behavior for demon princes and lords and quest nemeses
+* These covetous monsters will now only perform one initial warp to get to the player.
+After their introduction, they will revert to standard AI and movement.
+* This makes most lords and nemeses a little less dangerous to handle and allows the player to create different strategies to deal with them.
+* Cthulhu is a unique threat - because he resurrects he will be able to regain the warp each time he revives.

 **Medusa**
 Inspired by EvilHack, Medusa gets an overall difficulty boost: